643 lines

 The citation styles and variants, and recognised locators are handled by the

 citation processors.
-Org cites bundled processors currently supports the
+Org cite’s bundled processors currently supports the

 following citation styles.